 Please list the grades you earned in the prerequisite courses and your prerequisite GPA in the spaces provided on the application.
 Misreporting of grades, mistakenly or intentional, will result in an automatic denial to the major.
 We suggest using this online GPA calculator (https://mcb.berkeley.edu/undergrad/major/honors-program/gpa-calculator) to calculate your GPA.
 In addition, please be sure to review our GPA calculation example document.

-If you took a prerequisite course at another four-year institution or an out-of-state community college, you need to contact the appropriate UC Berkeley department to determine the course equivalency.
-Please be prepared to submit your syllabus along with your request (for example, if you took Math 33 at Penn State, contact the UC Berkeley Math department to see if the course is equivalent to one of our prerequisite math courses).
+If you took a prerequisite course at another four-year institution or an out-of-state community college, please contact the appropriate UC Berkeley department to determine the course equivalency.
+Be prepared to submit your syllabus along with your request (for example, if you took Math 33 at Penn State, contact the UC Berkeley Math department to see if the course is equivalent to one of our prerequisite math courses).
 However, if your coursework was taken at a California Community College, and is listed on assist.org as an equivalent course, you do not need to submit additional forms.

 Statement of Purpose (400-word limit)

 This essay describes the pathway that led you to your interest in this field of study, your experience relevant to Public Health (including volunteering), and your long-term ambitions for what you are thinking about doing with a degree in Public Health.

 This essay gives you the opportunity to add individuality and depth to the information provided in your Statement of Purpose.
 Your Personal History Statement can include information about who you are as a person, your family background, cultural background, socioeconomic status, educational disadvantages, and experiences growing up.
 It is intended to give you the opportunity to provide a narrative about your diverse lived-experiences.
 For guidelines, please see the Personal History Statement Guide on the UC Berkeley Graduate Division website.